Void Fraction#

 set dem file name = dem

-set l2 smoothing factor = 0
+set l2 smoothing length = 0

 set particle refinement factor = 0